reaakasumi/NLP/README.md

 ### Naive Bayes
 For the Naive Bayes baseline we created the file naive_bayes.py for an analysis on the overall performance.
 Also a more precise analysis on the Naive Bayes model is found in the notebook naive_bayes.ipynb.
-To see the results for the separate tasks see the file nb_function_with_outputs.
+To see the results for the separate tasks see the file naive_bayes.py.

 ### Vectara
 For the Vectara model we created one file vectara_improved.py which computes the model for each task separately.